-Enchanters on the Path of Thistle, who Awakened to the Watchtower of the Lunargent Thorn in the Realm of Arcadia, Acanthus mages tend to be easygoing, sometimes to the point of carelessness, due to their grasp of Fate and Time magic— itís hard to be worried when youíve seen whatís going to happen and you can tweak the dice so you know itís going to work.
+Enchanters and Witches on the Path of Thistle, who Awakened to the Watchtower of the Lunargent Thorn in the Realm of Arcadia, Acanthus mages tend to be easygoing, sometimes to the point of carelessness, due to their grasp of Fate and Time magic— itís hard to be worried when youíve seen whatís going to happen and you can tweak the dice so you know itís going to work.
 However, the magic to which theyíre born is subtle, and they have little ability when working with overt Forces.
 Associated with the Fool (XXII) Tarot.

 Arcadia: Their Supernal Realm.
 It's ambiguous whether or not this is the same Arcadia as the one in Changeling: The Lost; it runs on the same storybook logic and legalese, but the inhabitants are infinitely more human and generally nicer.
 There are some hints that, this being a realm of Fate shaped by the power of thought and belief, the Others are quite literally forced into a nicer role while the Awakening is going on.